microsoft/azure-software-radio/gr-azure-software-radio/README.md

     make test
     ```

+    You can review detailed test ouptput (including any failures) in Testing/Temporary/LastTest.log

  - Or from the python directory:
     ```
     python -m pytest qa_*
     ```

+    Pytest will show detailed test results directly in the output of this command.

 ### Running the Integration Tests
+Note: Most users won't need to run the integration tests if the unit tests are passing.
+The integration tests can be
+used for end-to-end testing but are significantly more complicated to set up and run than the unit tests.

 #### Blob Integration Tests
 To run the integration tests for the blob blocks, you must first create a storage account on Azure